Skip to main content

 • Unauthorized disclosure of health information ∞ The FTC’s Health Breach Notification Rule requires vendors of personal health records that are not covered by HIPAA to notify consumers, the FTC, and, in some cases, the media of a breach of unsecured identifiable health information.

-The FTC’s enforcement action against the prescription drug app GoodRx for sharing with advertising platforms without user consent is a prominent example of the agency’s commitment to protecting the privacy of health information, even when it falls outside the scope of HIPAA.
+The FTC’s enforcement action against the prescription drug app GoodRx for sharing user data with advertising platforms without user consent is a prominent example of the agency’s commitment to protecting the privacy of health information, even when it falls outside the scope of HIPAA.

 The relationship between the user, the app, and a healthcare provider determines whether HIPAA’s protections apply.